Platte River: History

 Following the fur traders, the major emigration trails established along the north and south banks of the Platte and North Platte River were the Oregon (1843–1869), California (1843–1869), Mormon (1847–1869) and the Bozeman (1863–68) trails.
 This network of trails, sometimes called the Emigrant Trails or the Great Platte River Road, all went west along both sides of the Platte River.
 The route along the Platte River included all these emigration trails and was developed as an important trail route used by migrant wagon trains for westward United States expansion after 1841.
 The settlement of the Oregon boundary dispute with Britain in 1846, the conclusion of the Mexican–American War in 1848, and the California Gold Rush in 1849 and other gold and silver strikes rapidly attracted increased emigrant traffic west.

 The Platte River in the future state of Nebraska and the North Platte River in Wyoming typically had many channels and islands.
 The waterways were often too shallow, crooked, muddy and unpredictable for a canoe to travel far.
 The Platte River valley provided an easily passable wagon corridor; it sloped gradually up in height as it went almost due west from the Missouri.
 The Platte route had access to water, grass, buffalo and buffalo 'chips,' which the Indians and emigrants used as fuel for fires.
 Long Native American use had created trails on both sides of the muddy, about 1 mi wide and shallow Platte River.
 The Platte's water was silty and bad tasting, but it was usable if no other water was available.
 Emigrants learned to let it sit in a bucket for an hour or so to settle most of the silt.
 The trail(s) through the Platte River Valley extended about 450 mi in the present state of Nebraska.
 Nearly all the trails from the Missouri converged on the Platte River at or before Fort Kearny in mid-state Nebraska.
 Historians have estimated about 400,000 emigrants followed the trails along the Platte.
+The influx of so many emigrants strained the local ecosystem, to the point that in 1846, chief They Fear Even His Horses demanded compensation from the President of the United States (referred to as tȟuŋkášila, the Great Father) for the damage Americans caused to the Platte.
+It also bought an epidemic of cholera that killed around 15% of the Lakota people between 1848 and 1849.
+The Lakota made plans for war, and in response, the United States convened the Lakota and other Plains Indians for the Treaty of Fort Laramie.